 The Script Component is one of the most important and powerful items in SQL Server Integration Services.
 We can use this SSIS script component as a Source, Destination, and Transformation.

-In this article, we will show you how to use the SSIS Script Component as a Transformation with a practical example.
-Though we are using a simple example for the SSIS Script Component as Transformation demo purpose, it is designed for doing robust work.
-Work that is not possible for the built-in transformations, or we can use this SSIS Script Component as a Transformation to combine the work of multiple transformations in one place.
+This article will show you how to use the SSIS Script Component as a Transformation with a practical example.
+Though we are using a simple example for the SSIS Script Component for Transformation demo purposes, it is designed for doing robust work.

 You can also look into the following links: